24 Things Your Garbage Collector Wants You to Know

 Most of the Time, If You’ve Thrown Something Away, It’s Gone

-But one time we had a woman who called us, freaking out, because her child with special needs had thrown out a grocery bag that had his medication, her checkbook and some money.
+One time we had a woman who called us, freaking out, because her child with special needs had thrown out a grocery bag that had his medication, her checkbook and some money.
 She wanted to know if there was any way to retrieve the bag.
 Well, the truck had already picked up the trash from about 1,000 homes on that route.
 How were we going to find the one bag?
 But we decided to try.
 We had the truck dump in a special area, recruited some other garbage collectors, spread everything out and started searching.
 It took an hour and half, but we actually found it.
-Check out these 11 “disposables” you should stop buying now, better yet here are 18 things you never knew you could recycle.

 Bag It!
 I Repeat, Bag It!